patrickkunka/mixitup/docs/mixitup.Config.classnames.md

-The "block" portion, or top-level namespace added to the start of any classNames created by MixItUp.
+The "block" portion, or top-level namespace added to the start of any class names created by MixItUp.

 |Type | Default